 The number of reported cases of clinically suspected malaria (CSM) in 2007 is 503,449.
-The annual incidence rate of reported cases of suspected malaria has fallen steadily since 1990, with a small upsurge from 1999 to 2003 and in 2010 (Figure 7).
-The data needs to be interpreted cautiously because of the lack of information on cases that are self treated or treated in the private sector.
-Moreover the case detection was scaled up with the support from the Three Diseases Fund during 2006-2011.
+The annual incidence rate of reported cases of suspected malaria has fallen steadily since 1990, with a small upsurge from 1999 to 2003 and in 2010 and 2011 (Figure 8).
+The data needs to be interpreted cautiously because of the lack of information on cases that are self-treated or treated in the private sector.
+Moreover the case detection through the use of RDT was scaled up with the support from the Three Diseases Fund (3DF) during 2006-2011.
 The reported cases and deaths related to malaria patients who seek care in the public health sector, estimated from studies on treatment seeking behaviour to be 25 to 40 per cent of the total.
 On the other hand, not all the CSM cases are malaria; many are likely to be fevers due to viruses or other causes.
 Many high malaria transmission areas are still inaccessible for all or parts of the year.
-The use of the public health services depends on the availability of effective antimalarials.
+If the health facilities have good quality antimalarial drugs and give free of charge to the patients, there will be high utilization of public health services by community.

-Figure 7: Annual Malaria Morbidity and Mortality Rates in Myanmar 1990-2010
+Figure 8: Annual Malaria Morbidity and Mortality Rates in Myanmar 1990-2012